 How it helps your business: Shopify Expert Jonny says that participating in Shopify’s online communities, like the forums and Slack groups, will help you stay up-to-date on the needs of customers, allowing you to better serve them.

 “We can see trends in new requirements for apps and designs,” he says.
 “Being part of the forums and Slack channels keeps us on top of new developments with Shopify and ecommerce.”

 How it benefits the ecosystem: Participating in forum discussions means you’re putting valuable and accurate information out into the community, helping both merchants and partners succeed.

 Engaging online also means contributing to a community that can return the favor when the tables have turned, and you’re the one in need of a little help or the answer to an important question.

-How to get started: All Shopify Partners can request an invite from their Partner Manager to the join global Shopify Partner Slack group to collaborate, ask questions, and develop partnerships.
+How to get started: All Shopify Partners can request an invite from their Growth Coach to the join global Shopify Partner Slack group to collaborate, ask questions, and develop partnerships.

 A few other places you can start participating include: